Japanese People's Anti-war Alliance: The Anti-War Alliance

 In December 1939, the Anti-War Alliance was formed in Guilin with fifty members.
 Members of the Alliance were made up of Japanese POWs who defected to the Chinese resistance.
 Kaji Wataru served as the Alliance leader.
-The League established there HQ in Chungking in 1940.
-A branch of the League would established in Yenan in May 1940.
+The League established their HQ in Chungking in 1940.
+A branch of the League would be established in Yenan in May 1940.

 The Alliance would be utilized in the Battle of Kunlun Pass, utilizing loud speakers to convince Japanese soldiers to defect.
-In Feb 1940, Kaji Wataru reported that Matsuyama Oyama and another member named Aikawa were killed in the South China front while addressing Japanese troops through loud-speakers.
+In Feb 1940, Kaji Wataru reported that Matsuyama Oyama and another member named Aikawa were killed in the South China front while addressing Japanese troops through loudspeakers.
 They were the first members of the League to be killed in action.

 As the Second United Front deteriorated, the activities of the Alliance became curtailed and eventually disbanded by the Nationalists.
 According to Koji Ariyoshi, following the destruction of the Alliance, Kaji's converts were sent back to the POW camps due to them being considered as "dangerous elements".
 The Japanese People's Emancipation League would absorb the remnants of the Japanese Anti-War Alliance.